Adrinalin4ik/Nestjs-Graphql-Tools/README.md

 ```

 ## Sorting
 The library provides ability to make sorting.
 To make sorting works you need to decorate your resolver with `@GraphqlSorting()` or `@GraphqlLoader()`.
-It supports all types of sorting
+It supports all types of sorting.
 `[ASC/DESC] [NULLS FIRST/LAST]`

 ##### Example 1